sagemath/trac_to_gh/Issue 5525.md

 # Issue 5525: fix bug in intersection of ZZ-modules

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5525

 Original creator: was